International Chapter Executive Board

 Jennifer currently holds a blue belt in the martial art Brazilian Jiu Jitsu.
 She is active in her church and taught women’s Bible studies for over a decade.
 She also enjoys listening to podcasts that explore leadership, motivation and behavior.
 She and her husband, Brent, an electrical engineer, live in Melbourne, Florida.
 They have two daughters.

 Jennifer is currently a member of her original initiating chapter, EM, Melbourne, Florida.
 She has also been a member of H, Mobile, Alabama; AY, Lawrenceville, Georgia; and HJ, Melbourne, Florida.
-Jennifer values her experience in both day and evening chapters and appreciates the unique benefits and challenges faced by both.
-Although each chapter has its own unique style, she cites the loving spirit of P.E.O. as what binds us together.
+P.E.O. has enriched Jennifer's life through the opportunities provided to her through her service and the relationships she has developed with amazing women throughout our Sisterhood.